DeBrincat's 2nd goal lifts Blackhawks past Blues in OT

 Aided by three power plays, the Blackhawks dominated the first period.
 Chicago outshot the Blues 23-11 and led 2-0 after 20 minutes.

-After Allen denied Toews on a stuff-in, Kane picked up the rebound and drifted across the slot.
-With Allen down - and defenseman Colton Parayko and forward Ivan Barbashev also in the crease - Kane fired the puck in.
+After Allen denied Jonathan Toews on a stuff-in, Kane picked up the rebound and drifted across the slot.
+With Allen down, Blues defenseman Colton Parayko and forward Ivan Barbashev also stumbled into the crease, but Kane picked a hole and fired the puck in.

 Four straight manpower advantages in the second and third helped the Blues bounce back.

-Schenn, who led the Blues with 70 points last season, scored on screened shot at 12:35 of the second with during a delayed penalty call to cut it to 2-1.
+Schenn, who led the Blues with 70 points last season, scored at 12:35 of the second with a delayed penalty coming against Jan Rutta to cut it to 2-1.
+With Barbashev screening, Schenn beat Ward from the slot on the stick side.

 The Blues took a 3-2 lead with power-play goals 3:03 apart on consecutive shots early in the third.

-Perron tied it at 2 at 1:44 of the period, capitalizing on Ward's botched handling of a dump-in.
+Perron tied it at 2 at 1:44 of the period, capitalizing on Ward's botched handling of Alexander Steen's dump-in.

+Ward retrieved the puck behind the net but fired it wide of his own defenseman, Brandon Manning, at side of the net.
+Perron picked up the puck and scored on a backhander as Ward scrambled back to the net.

-Schenn gave the Blues their first lead at 3-2 at 4:47 when he beat Ward between the pads from the right circle.
+Schenn gave the Blues their first lead at 3-2 at 4:47 when he beat Ward between the pads on a shot from the right circle.

-After DeBrincat score to force overtime, Ward made a stick save to stop Schenn on a breakaway 1:10 into the extra period.
+Ward made a stick save to stop Schenn on a breakaway 1:10 into overtime.

 UP NEXT: